 Zooming is also possible.
 You can zoom in around the centre of the plot so that the viewing window only covers the middle.
-This resembles the Axis Zoom in some of the 2-d plots, but in this case the active region is the space to the left of the plot.
+The easiest way to do this is to use the mouse wheel if you have one - wheel forward to zoom in and backward to zoom out.
+Alternatively you can do it by dragging on the region to the left of the plot, like the Axis Zoom in some of the 2-d plots.
 Drag the mouse down to zoom in or up to zoom out on this part of the window.
 Currently it is only possible to zoom in/out around the centre of the plot.
-When zoomed you can use the Subset From Visible ( ) toolbar button to define a new Row Subset consisting only of the points which are currently visible.
+When zoomed you can use the Subset From Visible ( toolbar button to define a new Row Subset consisting only of the points which are currently visible.
 See Appendix A.4.1.6 for more explanation.